Our activity centre offers a stimulating, inclusive and varied range of services, many of which are listed on our Home page.

 Our clients’ families and carers can be assured that our Centre provides a welcoming, comfortable and non-judgmental environment for their loved ones during their time here.
 Many visitors, and clients themselves, talk of how our centre has a “real family atmosphere” – something of which we are very proud.

 Our centre is ‘client-led’, and our activities and facilities are inspired by our clients’ preferences and suggestions.
-We aim to cater for all tastes, interests and abilities, and will always focus on what CAN be done, rather than what can’t.
+We aim to support clients with many different tastes, interests and abilities, and will always focus on what CAN be done, rather than what can’t.

 We host some terrific social events throughout the year; for example, summer barbecues, coffee mornings at Easter and Christmas, a Christmas lunch for everyone as well as other ad-hoc events.
 All of these combine to support socialisation, integration into the wider community, and enhance personal wellbeing.